Articles & Cases

 2025-02-19

-The Supreme People's Court additionally found in the second instance that Suzhou C Company submitted an "Explanation on Chip Commissioned Processing Units" to the first-instance court, which recorded that Suzhou C Company delivered 25 batches of protected layout design chip wafers to Company A from March 24, 2014 to October 13, 2015.
-Even if the batches required for the tape-out stage are excluded, and other batches are calculated based on the industry practice of 25 wafers per batch and 7000 chips per wafer, the total number of chips should be around 3 million.
+The Supreme People's Court dismissed the appeal and upheld the original judgment.
+It was found in the Second Instance: Company C issued the “Statement on the Entrusted Manufacturing Unit for Chips” to the Court of First Instance, which recorded that Company C of Suzhou delivered a total of 25 batches of chip wafers of the subject layout-design to Company A from March 24, 2014 to October 13, 2015.
+Even excluding the batches required for the tape-out phase, the remaining batches, calculated at the industry standard of 25 wafers per run, with 7,000 chips per wafer, would yield approximately 3 million chips in total.

 (2022) Zui Gao Fa Zhi Min Zhong No. 2133